actualmira/ZeroTrust-SIEM-SOAR-CSPM/README.md

 **3. AmazonSSMManagedInstanceCore:**

 Session Manager access for secure administrative tasks (checking logs, restarting services, troubleshooting) which eliminates the risk of open SSH port or SSH key management.
-All connections use IAM authentication over encrypted HTTPS channel, with full session logging to CloudWatch/S3. .
+All connections use IAM authentication over encrypted HTTPS channel, with full session logging to CloudWatch.

 **Least privilege consideration:**